sashavmorozov/vlocity-utilities/otter-data-generator.README.md

 1. Create a template customer account
 2. Create a customer order
 3. Open CPQ and add whatever products you need to represent what a customer typically orders
-4. Do not submit this order, just leave it in draft, copy order Salesforce ID (e.g. `801d1000001owWbAAI`) into a notepad
+4. You can add promotions, override pricing, etc. This should work just fine
-5. Repeat steps 2-4 to create as many order templates as you need (e.g. separate templates for different flavors of internet, mobile, cloud, etc.)
+5. Do not submit this order, just leave it in draft, copy order Salesforce ID (e.g. `801d1000001owWbAAI`) into a notepad
-6.
+6. Repeat steps 2-5 to create as many order templates as you need (e.g. separate templates for different flavors of internet, mobile, cloud, etc.)

 ### Update OtterDataGenerator with the created IDs
 At this moment, the IDs are hardcoded into the class.
 Not fantastic but this is a quick and dirty approach to get started.
 Later on this may be taken out into a configuration.
 For now, you need to update the class: